 The best advice is "agree to terms before you begin, and don't worry about it".

-Ideally, you'd use really generous terms as I suggest in my answer to the question:, which will further help to reduce tensions as the prototype/idea is fleshed out.
+Ideally, you'd use really generous terms as I suggest in my answer to the question: How much equity should you give a CEO/Business Manager at a startup which has already started making some money?, which will further help to reduce tensions as the prototype/idea is fleshed out.

 Failing that, you have the ultimate in "Chestnut Advice" about startups: If someone (or the whole team) pushes you out of your startup, you really should take it as a sign that the team wasn't going to work anyway…